tarun-upadhyay/techEagle_FullStack_Assingment/README.md

    </a>
 </p>

-> MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.
+> MERN app,Tech Stacks-> MongoDB, Expressjs, React/Redux, TailwindCss, Github, Nodejs.

 If the web-app is not responsing, please wait and reload.
 This may occur due to Cyclic's free version not responding.
 ### Credential of Manager